Molly and Mama

 Which Stitch?

 All of my appliqué projects use a ‘blanket stitch’.
 I find that this stitch gives a great finish, and longevity for the appliqué.
 Many sewing machines will have a blanket stitch or button hole stitch setting (which is what I use).
 Alternatively, you can hand stitch and embroider your appliqué.
-If you are new to hand stitching, a quick Internet search brings up lots of videos, images and tutorials for different stitch types.
+If you are new to hand stitching, you can read more about the different stitch types in the Stitch Library.
 Apart from blanket stitch, you can also use a straight stitch, or tight zig zag (satin) stitch.

 LETS GET SEWING!